A Virgin Woman Of Literature Review: A Drearily Dull Drama Instead Of A Seemingly Hot Romance

 A Virgin Woman Of Literature/Bungaku Shojo (2018) (8 Episodes)

 Kanoko Tsukishiro (Aoi Morikawa) has managed to secure her dream job as an editor with a reputed publishing company.
-She loves reading and easily falls in love with her favorite characters.
-Her first assignment at work is making the famous mystery writer, Saku Kagaya (Yu Shirota) churn out a new novel preferably romance.
+She loves reading and easily falls in love with her favourite characters.
+Her first assignment at work is making the famous mystery writer, Saku Kagaya (Yu Shirota), churn out a new novel, preferably romance.
 But Kagaya is a promiscuous man who claims to be unable to fall in love.
 It takes no time for Tsukishiro to fall head over heels in love with the handsome and mysterious Kagaya.
 Will his stony heart eventually melt for Tsukishiro?

 Let’s weigh this tempting mini-series on our drama beam balance and see if it is worth giving in the temptation.